 Read time 4 minutes

-When Exchange administrators install a new version of Exchange Server, it also creates a new database by default.
-The location of the Exchange database is at the default C drive partition in a separate folder.
-When the size of the database grows, and it becomes tricky to manage it, then the user should move the database to new partition drive, which has more space.
+When Exchange administrators install a new version of Exchange Server, it creates a new database by default, which is the C drive partition in a separate folder.
+As the size of the database grows and it becomes tricky to manage, the user should move the database to a new partition drive, which has more space.

-When you have decided to move the database, then comes the first challenge to get the location of the database file.
-An Exchange administrator does not need to interact with the database file directly because all the operations can be performed at the Exchange Admin Center itself.
-But to move the database, you need to get its location.
-Here is the location of the default Exchange database file.
+When you have decided Exchange 2016 move mailbox to another database, the first challenge is to get the location of the database file.
+An Exchange administrator does not need to interact with the database file directly because all the operations can be performed at the Exchange Admin Center.
+But to move the database, you need to know its location.
+Here is the location of the default Exchange database file according to its version.

 For Exchange Server 2016